yxyxchen/wtw_online_experiment/README.md

 #### 5.1 Setup
 We recommend deloying your web-based WTW experiments on Pavlovia(https://pavlovia.org/).
 To start, you need to fork this repo to your Pavlovia-affiliated Gitlab account.

-The simplest way to do so is to go to the repo page (https://gitlab.pavlovia.org/cdlab/wtw_template), click the fork button, and confirm to fork it under your namespace.
+The simplest way to do so is to go to the repository page (https://gitlab.pavlovia.org/cdlab/wtw_template), click the fork button, and confirm to fork it under your namespace.
 If you want to sync your fork with the original repository, see https://docs.github.com/en/get-started/quickstart/fork-a-repo.

 <table align="center"><tr><td align="center" width="9999">
 <img align="center" width="700" src="img/fork.png">